abahm/Chess.jl/README.md

 [Julia](http://julialang.org/) module which can play chess and [chess960](https://en.wikipedia.org/wiki/Chess960).

 The goal is to create a reasonably performant chess engine, that can generate legal moves, and play with minimal interface (i.e. in the REPL).
 Bitboards are used to represent the state.
-This code is a learning exercise in both engine building, and performant Julia code.
+This code is a learning exercise in both engine building, and performant Julia code, and is still "in progress".